codecentric/computer-vision-drone/src/raspberry/setup.md

 ### Setup PI

+This are the instractions how to setup the raspberry PI.

+Please note: These instructions may differ for other PI versions than Version 3 Model B.

 ## Step 1 Installation of Raspbian

 Download NOOBS from https://www.raspberrypi.org/downloads/noobs/ and extract to a preformatted (FAT32) SD-Card.
 Maybe run fsck and check for formatting issues after that

 Run the PI and execute the installation via the PI

 ### Step 2 Enable SSH